These vegan snickerdoodles are incredibly soft and melt in your mouth, and I promise you won't be able to tell they're vegan!

 Instructions

-- Make the cinnamon-sugar mixture: In a small bowl, prepare the cinnamon-sugar mixture by mixing together the granulated sugar and ground cinnamon.
+- In a small bowl, prepare the cinnamon-sugar mixture by mixing together the granulated sugar and ground cinnamon.

-- Portion the dough into balls: After the 30 minutes is up, remove the dough from the refrigerator and roll the dough into 1-inch balls until round and smooth.
+- After chilling for at least 30 minutes, remove the dough from the refrigerator and roll into 1-inch balls until round and smooth.
 Then, drop the balls into the cinnamon-sugar mixture and coat the entire surface evenly.

-- Transfer cookies to the prepared baking sheet and bake for 10-12 minutes, or until lightly browned.
+- Transfer the cookies to the prepared baking sheet and bake for 10-12 minutes, or until lightly browned and the edges are starting to set.
 Remove from oven and let cool slightly before transferring to a wire rack to cool completely.

 Notes